 Making the Upgrade

-As the end of the year approaches, the weather cools down, and you unplug your dehumidifier, it’s a good time to think about whether you should upgrade your unit.
-If you’re not using an ENERGY STAR® certified dehumidifier, it’s a great idea to invest ahead of time for next summer’s promisingly humid season.
-ENERGY STAR certified models remove the same amount of moisture from the air as non-certified models, but use 28 percent less energy!
+As winter morphs into spring and you go to plug in your dehumidifier, it’s a good time to think about whether you should upgrade your unit.
+If you’re not using an ENERGY STAR® certified dehumidifier, it’s a great idea to invest.
+ENERGY STAR certified models remove the same amount of moisture from the air as non-certified models, but use 15 percent less energy!
 That’s more than $300 in energy savings over the course of five years.

 You May Also Like